Each member of our free Book Club has the opportunity to receive a book during the academic year.

 The Book Club is for staff working with children and young people or parents who are keen to discover new resources or build on their knowledge and skills about emotional wellbeing and mental health.
 The free books are only available for those working in not-for-profit organisations or for parents and carers for personal use.

 What can I expect?

-Once a term you will have the chance to receive a book with the aim of boosting your understanding, skills, confidence or ideas when working to promote or support the mental health of children and young people.
+During the academic year you will have the chance to receive a book with the aim of boosting your understanding, skills, confidence or ideas when working to promote or support the mental health of children and young people.